The 3 fastest VPNs we've tested in 2020: NordVPN, ExpressVPN and Surfshark compared

 Even with the accolades of others, NordVPN's overall global average speed was 91 Mbps during my testing, in a dataset with average non-VPN speeds of 194 Mbps, for a speed loss of roughly 53%.
 While it's normal for a VPN to cut your internet speed by half or more, the notable context here is that across the averages of my five test zones, I never saw NordVPN fall below 85 Mbps.
 It's still one of the most consistent, stable VPNs I've worked with.

-Singapore led the testing averages at 98 Mbps, while UK speeds beat European speeds by a hair's breadth.
-At 99.93 Mbps, UK connections squeaked ahead of French and German ones, which averaged 91.90 Mbps.
+Singapore led the VPN speed test averages at 98 Mbps, while UK speeds beat European speeds by a hair's breadth.
+At 99.93 Mbps, UK VPN connection speed squeaked ahead of French and German ones, which averaged 91.90 Mbps.
 NordVPN also had another photo finish during testing, with Australia beating US scores, 88 Mbps to 86 Mbps.
 None of these are scores that you can look down your nose at.
 Read our NordVPN review.

 Boosting your speed